ghosalya/smolbreinsystem-bot/README.md

 ps -aux | grep bot.py  # will give you a list of process with PID which is the second value kill -9 <PID>
 ```

+## Bot on API Gateway

+Using AWS Chalice.

+`PYNACL` seems to need to be in lambda layer.